 This irresistible comfort food side dish of green beans with brown sugar and bacon will compliment any main course entree.
-If you love a sweet and salty flavor combination, you’re going to flip over this easy brown sugar green beans recipe using canned beans..
+If you love a sweet and salty flavor combination, you’re going to agree that this is the best canned green beans recipe you’ll find.

 We’re big veggie fans here On The Ranch.
 Our favorite vegetable side dishes include Cheesy Tangy Microwave Cauliflower, Slow Cooker Garlic Butter Baked Potatoes, and Swiss Cheese Creamed Cauliflower.
 These recipes are all winners and great for feeding a crowd.

 This canned green beans and bacon recipe is hands down another one of our favorite side dishes to serve year round and a tradition at our Thanksgiving table.

 Green beans with brown sugar and bacon is an easy recipe that’s sweet, savory and absolutely delicious.

 Seasoned with butter and soy sauce, how can you go wrong.
 Green beans with soy sauce not only seasons them salty, but adds a layer of umami flavor.

 Table of contents